All Products

 Does the server-side encryption feature of NAS support the SM4 algorithm?

-No, the server-side encryption feature does not support the SM4 algorithm.
-Server-side encryption uses the industry-standard AES-256 algorithm to generate keys.
-These keys are used to protect static data in file systems.
-To prevent against unauthorized data access, server-side encryption uses the envelope encryption mechanism.
-The keys of server-side encryption are generated and managed by KMS.
-KMS allows you to ensure the confidentiality, integrity, and availability of keys.
+No, it does not.
+The server-side encryption feature does not support the SM4 algorithm.
+It uses the industry-standard AES-256 algorithm to generate keys that protect static data in file systems.
+To prevent unauthorized data access, server-side encryption uses the envelope encryption mechanism.
+These keys are generated and managed by KMS, which helps ensure the confidentiality, integrity, and availability of your keys.
 For more information, see Use envelope encryption to encrypt and decrypt local data.

 If a CMK that is applied to a NAS file system is accidentally disabled or deleted, how can I resume access to the data of the NAS file system?